-In this article, New York highway and construction expert Richard Khorigan, P.E. discusses the unique challenges involved in performing construction projects in a busy metropolitan area with a complex infrastructure.
+In this article, Civil Engineer, Highway & Bridge Engineering Expert, Michael Tuttman, P.E. discusses the unique challenges involved in performing construction projects in a busy metropolitan area with a complex infrastructure.
 New York City and the surrounding Metropolitan area include more than 6,000 miles of roadways that interconnect via an overlapping system of bridges and tunnels.
 The engineers at Robson Forensic regularly provide expert witness investigations involving construction claims and injuries.

 Night Work: New York City Highway Construction - Expert Article